Using Oracle Ksplice in Oracle Linux

 The ksplice remove

-command removes updates that have been applied by Ksplice.
-Note that removing patches or upgrades requires user confirmation before the action is executed.
+command removes updates that Ksplice has applied.
+Removing patches or upgrades requires user confirmation before running the action.

 ...